tsedio/tsed-vite-react-movies-demo/docs/readme.md

 ## Step 4: add task to start the application

-Our project is almost ready to start the development.
+We're almost ready to start the development of our project.
 We just need to add a task to start the application.

-On the root `./package.json` file, add the following script:
+On the root `./package.json` file, add the following scripts:

 ```json
 {